mateusz/tfexample/README.md

     ssh ubuntu@<public-ip>

+### Play around

+You can now start playing around with the resources you have created - edit `main.tf` to remove, change or add resources, then run
+`terraform apply` to update the actual infrastructure!

 ### Cleanup

-After you are done, don't forget to remove!
+After you are done, don't forget to remove:

     terraform destroy